On-Base vs Off-Base Housing at Duke Field

 How On-Base Housing Actually Works

-Duke Field on-base housing is privatized — managed by Balfour Beatty Communities, Lendlease, or similar private partners depending on the base.
-The model: you forfeit your full BAH in exchange for the housing.
-No additional cost, no savings — unless you consider what you would have spent off-base.
+Duke Field has essentially no on-base family housing of its own.
+Duke-assigned full-time personnel apply for Eglin AFB family housing (operated by Corvias, subject to allocation) or live off-base around Crestview.
+The model: your BAH is paid straight to the housing partner as rent instead of landing in your bank account.
+No extra out-of-pocket cost, and no cash savings either, unless you count what you would have spent off-base.
 The on-base home is maintained by the property management company including utilities (typically capped under a "Resident Utility Allocation" system).

 Duke Field Wait List Reality